 Heritage Investors operates on a philosophy that is rooted in education and patience.
 We believe in the value of hard work and we apply that to our market research and analysis practices.
 In conducting our own due diligence, we can approach long-term investments with a strategy that is much more likely to weather market fluctuations and uncertainty.
 Likewise, the team at Heritage Investors believes that patience is a virtue.
 By removing emotion from the purchase and sale of stock, our clients stand the best chance of seeing their long-term investments appreciate.

-Our approach to asset management is informed by three specific theories: Efficient Market Hypothesis, Modern Portfolio Theory, and The Three-Factor Model.
+Our approach to asset management is informed by four specific theories: Efficient Market Hypothesis, Modern Portfolio Theory, The Three-Factor Model, and Portfolio Rebalancing.

 The Efficient Market Hypothesis

 Financial markets are full of intelligent people making rational decisions.
 As a result, most stocks are appropriately priced.
 Since most market pricing is in accordance with its intrinsic value, there is little to be gained by seeking out underpriced stocks, blindly following fund managers who have had success in the past, or trying to predict the inevitable ebb and flow of the markets.

 The Efficient Market Hypothesis comes from the University of Chicago economist Eugene F. Fama, winner of the 2013 Nobel Prize in economics.
 Fama explains it like this:

 “An efficient market is defined as a market where there are large numbers of rational, profit-maximizers actively competing, with each trying to predict future market values of individual securities, and where important current information is almost freely available to all participants.
 In an efficient market, competition among the many intelligent participants leads to a situation where, at any point in time, actual prices of individual securities already reflect the effects of information-based both on events that have already occurred and on events which, as of now, the market expects to take place in the future.”